openstack/security-doc/security-guide-rst/source/instance-management/security-services-for-instances.rst

 Migration network
 -----------------

-..
-TODO (elmiko) fixup introduction doc link to point to the security boundaries and threats section

-As a general practice, live migration traffic should be restricted to the management security domain, see :doc:`../introduction`.
+As a general practice, live migration traffic should be restricted to the management security domain, see :doc:`../introduction/security-boundaries-and-threats`.
 With live migration traffic, due to its plain text nature and the fact that you are transferring the contents of disk and memory of a running instance, it is recommended you further separate live migration traffic